Our thanks to all those who supported Team SPELD NZ in the Southern Cross Round the Bays 2026!

 Top 10 things families can do at home to support their child’s literacy and numeracy

-A free webinar for SPELD NZ family members
+A free recorded webinar for SPELD NZ family members

 A wonderful opportunity to watch SPELD NZ Teacher Serena Driver demonstrating simple materials you can use from home to help with literacy and numeracy.
-She’ll also talk about excellent free online resources, decodable books and dyslexia-friendly literature.
-Serena will also be available to answer any questions you may have.
+She also talks about excellent free online resources, decodable books and dyslexia-friendly literature.

 Moving On